 When you hear the words “food contamination” your mind makes an immediate connection to unpleasant words such as: illness, disease, unsafe, etc. However, it’s very unlikely that the word “chromatography” comes to mind.
 One dictionary definition of “contamination” has it as “the action of making something impure by polluting or poisoning.”
 In other words, the “pure” becomes “impure” by the introduction of something bad that isn’t supposed to be there.
 Narrowing the definition to the subject of “food contamination,” one definition describes it as “the presence in food of harmful chemicals or microorganisms which can cause consumer illness.”
 Again something bad has been introduced that shouldn’t be there, which is making the wholesome unwholesome.
 Food contamination is often divided into two categories: chemical and microbiological.
 This article will deal only with the chemical contamination of food.*

-It is impossible to deal seriously with the subject of the chemical contamination of food without drilling down deeply on such questions such as:
+It is impossible to deal seriously with the subject of the chemical contamination of food without drilling down on some questions, such as the following.